 And research has shown that eating these healthy fats in avocados significantly increases the body's absorption of fat-soluble carotenoids—the red, yellow and orange pigments that occur in fruits and vegetables and offer substantial antioxidant protection.

 Therefore, by adding avocados to your salads and salsas, you'll absorb much more beta-carotene, lutein, lycopene and zeaxanthin, which are all compounds that protect against heart disease and cancer.

 So go ahead and eat your guacamole.
 Just be sure to replace the fried tortilla chips with baked chips or crackers or even sliced raw veggies.

 But don't end your affair with avocados there.
 Add slices to sandwiches and wraps.
-Use them as the basis for hot and cold soups, sauces and dips.
+Use them as the basis for hot and cold soups, sauces, and dips.
 Pair them with omelets and other egg dishes.
-And definitely include avocados in your salads, as in the recipe below, to maximize your absorption of all the health-boosting carotenoids contained in the accompanying fruits and veggies.
+And include avocados in your salads, as in the recipe below, to maximize your absorption of all the health-boosting carotenoids contained in the accompanying fruits and veggies.

 It's simply a fact of life: The body needs some healthy fat, particularly from good sources like avocados.
 I recommend eating half of an avocado two to three times a week.
 It's real heart food.

 FRUITED RICE SALAD ON HALF AN AVOCADO WITH HONEY VINAIGRETTE